Natebeats/Chord-Progression-Maker/README.md

 Save it for later, or export as a MIDI file and drop it into your DAW.

-Why this app?

 Most chord tools are bloated, paywalled, or tied to specific DAWs.
-This one is free, offline, and honest — just good music software.
+This one is free, offline, and honest, good music software.